A-Gharibian/CV/README.md

-# Anonymized CV in LaTeX
+# Redacted CV in LaTeX

 This repository contains a redacted version of my CV, formatted using LaTeX.